Hitler Oath: Wehrmacht oath

-Wehrmacht Oath of Loyalty to Adolf Hitler

-"I swear to God this holy oath that I shall render unconditional obedienceto the Leader of the German Reich and people, Adolf Hitler, supreme commander of the armed forces,and that as a brave soldier I shall at all times be preparedto give my life for this oath."

 When the oath became law in July 1935, civilian officials would swear a similar oath.

 Civil servant oath

-Public servants Oath to Adolf Hitler

-"I swear: I will be faithful and obedientto the leader of the German Reich and people, Adolf Hitler,to observe the law, and to conscientiously fulfil my official duties, so help me God!"

 Oathtakers then sang both Deutschland Über Alles and the Nazi anthem Horst-Wessel-Lied.

 Public figures who refused to take the oath

 Thousands of military officers reportedly claimed to be ill to avoid taking the oath but were forced to do so after returning to duty.